shagbag913/scripts/README.md

 This script downloads the factory image and extracts the bootloader, radio, and vendor image from it.
 After it extracts the images, it copies them to wherever you set `$savedir` and adds your device and the month/year to the name of the images.
-Before you use this, there is some configuration to be done.
+Before you use this, there is some configuration to be done:

 Find the line `device=sailfish` and replace sailfish with the name of your device.

 You also need to set `dir` to where you want the factory image to be downloaded to.

 The last thing to be done is you need to set `savedir` to where you want the radio, bootloader, and vendor images to be saved to.